wavebeem/wavebeem.com/src/blog/2024/querying-shadow-dom.md

 ---
-title: |
+title: "Querying shadow DOM"
-  Querying shadow DOM
-description: |
+description:
-  Examples of how to query shadow DOM, and when you actually don't want to.
+  "Examples of how to query shadow DOM, and when you actually don't want to."
 tags:
   - "programming"
   - "javascript"